Devices to Prevent Leaving Kids in the Car

 How we reviewed devices that prevent leaving kids in cars

-To create this list, we first took inventory of all the products on the market to help prevent hot car deaths.
+To create our list of the best car seat alarms , we first took inventory of all the products on the market to help prevent hot car deaths.
 While there are often news stories about people creating new car seat alarms and devices to prevent leaving kids in cars, we found that very few make it to market or stay in business very long.
 This gave us a very narrow selection.

 Once we knew what was out there, we: